-- 7.3.
-The hazard Hazard management should be considered as an important contributor to the overall safety assessment for the plant and used as an input to operational decision making. - 7.4.
+7.3.
+The hazard management should be considered as an important contributor to the overall safety assessment for the plant and used as an input to operational decision making.

+7.4.
 The operating organization should also take into consideration operating experience from hazard events that have already occurred at the installation or elsewhere.
-Further recommendations on implementing an operating experience programme to improve plant equipment, procedures and training are provided in SSG-50 [24]. - 7.5.
-The operating organization should identify and implement design and procedural recommendations based on initial and periodic safety assessments, where
+Further recommendations on implementing an operating experience programme to improve plant equipment, procedures and training are provided in SSG-50 [24].

+7.5.
+The operating organization should identify and implement design and procedural recommendations based on initial and periodic safety assessments, where conditions of low margin to external hazard mitigation and cliff edge effects can be identified.

-- conditions of low margin to external hazard mitigation and cliff edge effects can be identified. - 7.6.
-The In the periodic updating of hazard management processes and procedures, the operating organization should consider and address, in the periodic updating of hazard management, SSCs important for hazard prevention, protection, and mitigation including portable emergency equipment and passive design features.
-The effect of ageing of SSCs should also be taken into account. - 7.7.Procedures, trainingstraining, drills, and exercises for hazard coping and mitigation strategies and measures should be periodically validated to ensure that they remain consistent with updated design assumptions or design bases from safety assessments or safety analysis.
-Any changes in the procedures or in the use of the procedures should be communicated to all personnel involved and if necessary, reflected in the training programme. - 7.8.Strategies for coping with hazard impact should be examined and updated if there are any changes to the civil infrastructure around the plant site.
-Such changes include the contact information of external organizations, changes in regional population sizes and the proximity of these populations to the site, electrical grid interfaces, changes in transportation routes, and changes in local industries, and hydrological and geological changes. - 7.9.
+7.6.
+The operating organization should consider and address, in the periodic updating of hazard management, SSCs important for hazard prevention, protection and mitigation 28 including portable emergency equipment and passive design features.
+The effect of ageing of SSCs should also be taken into account.

+7.7.
+Procedures, trainings, drills, and exercises for hazard coping and mitigation strategies and measures should be periodically validated to ensure that they remain consistent with updated design assumptions or design bases from safety assessments or safety analysis.
+Any changes in the procedures or in the use of the procedures should be communicated to all personnel involved and if necessary, reflected in the training programme.

+7.8.
+Strategies for coping with hazard impact should be examined and updated if there are any changes to the civil infrastructure around the plant site.
+Such changes include the contact information of external organizations, changes in regional population sizes and the proximity of these populations to the site, electrical grid interfaces, changes in transportation routes, changes in local industries, and hydrological and geological changes.

+7.9.
 The potential effects from changes in hazards should be identified and updated based on the periodic site hazard reassessment and periodic safety assessment results (as needed).
-The guidance for the periodical update on climate change information is provided in IAEA SSG-18 [XX].
-Additional considerations might be needed for multiple units (e.g. .
-The change of the anticipated highest speed of extreme wind eouldmight cause the evaluation for the potential loss of off-site power ifof multiple units sharing the switchyard is shared between units or if neighbouring units have changed their.
-In this case, it is also necessary to evaluate the operating state affected by different hazards) of both plants, e.g. one unit is undergoing an outage while the other is in full-power operation. - 7.10.Modifications in the nuclear power plant design and/or operation during its lifetime (with regard to both equipment and organization) should be reflected in hazard management.
-Hazard management processes and procedures should be reviewed and updated following any plant modification, and periodically, and as specified by the regulatory body. - 7.11.If proposed solutions to potential hazard impacts are not implemented, the justification for not implementing the solutions should be reviewed and documented.
+Additional considerations might be needed for multiple units (e.g. extreme wind could cause the loss of off-site power if the switchyard is shared between units or if neighbouring units have changed their operating state affected by different hazards).

+7.10.
+Modifications in the nuclear power plant design and/or operation during its lifetime (with regard to both equipment and organization) should be reflected in hazard management.
+Hazard management should be reviewed and updated following any plant modification, periodically, and as specified by the regulatory body.

+7.11.
+If proposed solutions to potential hazard impacts are not implemented, the justification for not implementing the solutions should be reviewed and documented.
 The technical justification should describe any compensatory features provided to maintain an acceptable level of safety, where applicable.
-The proposed solutions also include the effect on SSCs important to safety during performing the modification of the installation.